|Number of Traditional Undergraduates||2,158|

-Our mission as a Franciscan and Catholic university, which embraces the call to dynamic orthodoxy, is “to educate, to evangelize, and to send forth joyful disciples,” thereby restoring all things in Christ.
+Our mission as a Franciscan and Catholic university that embraces the call to dynamic orthodoxy is to educate, to evangelize, and to send forth joyful disciples.

 Describe the makeup of your institution’s undergraduate student body with regard to sex, religion, home state/country and type of high school (public, private, homeschool):

 Male: 40% Female: 60%

 Catholic: 99% Other Christian: 01%

 Additional Student Body information, clarification or description (optional):